garrandall/popular-music-data/tracks/god-bless-the-usa-american-idol-finalists.md

 And its time we stand as say

 And i'm proud to be an american
-Where at least i know i'm free
+Where at least I know i'm free
-And i won't forget the man who died
+And I won't forget the man who died
 Who gave that right to me
-And i gladly stand up
+And I gladly stand up
 Next to you
 And defend here still today
-Cause there ain't no doubt i love this land
+Cause there ain't no doubt I love this land
 God bless the usa

 And i'm proud to be an american
-Where at least i know i'm free
+Where at least I know i'm free
-And i won't forget the man who died
+And I won't forget the man who died
 Who gave that right to me
-And i gladly stand up
+And I gladly stand up
 Next to you and defend here still today
-Cause there ain't no doubt i love this land
+Cause there ain't no doubt I love this land
 God bless the usa